 Completion of all FCCPC Program requirements meets the staff credential requirement for the Florida Department of Children and Families.
-In Florida, this program is equivalent to the National Child Development Associate (CDA) Credential.
+In Florida, this program is equivalent to the Child Development Associate (CDA) credential.
 Students who successfully complete all FCCPC program requirements will be able to print a copy of their FCCPC certificate and staff credential verification by accessing their DCF Transcript at www.myflorida.com/childcare in 2 to 4 weeks.
+Students who successfully complete all FCCPC program requirements are eligible to apply for a Child Development Associate (CDA) credential.